 If you are in any doubts about his health, then be sure to speak to your Veterinarian and keep up with his annual health checks.
-This is particularly important in regard to his heart defects, as these are often concerns that can only be detected with medical equipment rather than the naked eye.
+This is particularly important in regard to his heart defects.
+These are often concerns that can only be detected with medical equipment rather than the naked eye.

-The Cavapoo is slightly more demanding when it comes to his grooming needs, simply because of his Poodle parent.
-Whilst he is a mixed breed, and as such you can never be entirely sure which type of coat he is going to inherit, it is very likely that he will have a curly coat of some description.
-His curls will need daily brushing with a metal pin brush every day to ensure that they do not become tangled and matted, especially around his neck and armpits.
-He is a low shedder, however he would still benefit from a thorough brush once a week to collect his dead hair and stimulate new growth.
+Cavapoos are slightly more demanding when it comes to his grooming needs, simply because of his Poodle parent.
+Because they are a mixed breed, you can never be entirely sure which type of coat they will inherit.
+It is very likely that your Cavapoo will have a curly coat of some description.
+Their curls will need daily brushing with a metal pin brush to ensure that they do not become tangled and matted.
+This is especially true around their necks and armpits.
+This breed is considered low shedding.
+They benefit from a thorough brush once a week to collect his dead hair and stimulate new growth.

-Whilst there is not a specific hairstyle to follow, most Cavapoo owners opt for the teddy bear cut, which is short all around except for his ears, and this keeps his coat more manageable.
+While there is not a specific hairstyle to follow, most Cavapoo owners opt for the teddy bear cut.
+This cut is short all around except for their ears.
+This helps keep their coats manageable.
 A professional clip every 10 weeks should be adequate to keep this guy looking fresh and trim.

-The Cavapoo will need regular dental cleaning because he has a small and narrow jaw which makes him more prone to plaque buildup and periodontal infections.
-Also be mindful of his eyes due to his propensity for ill eye health, and wipe the unsightly gunk out of his eyes with specialist doggy wipes that can be bought from pet stores.
+The Cavapoo will need a regular dental cleaning.
+They have a small and narrow jaw which makes him more prone to plaque buildup and periodontal infections.
+Also, be mindful of his eyes due to his propensity for ill eye health.
+Wipe the unsightly gunk out of his eyes with specialist doggy wipes that can be bought from pet stores.

-The average price of a Cavapoo puppy from a reputable breeder is around $1,500.
-Some breeders may charge slightly more, and some slightly less, but the general rule is if they are cheaper than $1,200 and more expensive than $1,800 then be cautious.
+The average price of a Cavapoo puppy from a reputable breeder is usually north of $1,500.
+Some breeders may charge slightly more, but the general rule is if they are cheaper than $1,200 and more expensive then you should be cautious.

 The number of Cavapoo breeders has risen significantly over the last decade because of his surge in popularity and demand.
-Whilst the increase in breeder options benefits prospective Cavapoo owners who now have more of a choice, it means that unscrupulous puppy mill breeders also have the opportunity to make a quick buck from this current trend.
-If anyone is selling a Cavapoo for much less than the average price then do tempted, for it is a real possibility that the puppy will be very unhealthy and you will lose out on a lot of money and time in the long run.
+The increase in breeder options benefits prospective owners who now have more of a choice.
+But it also means that unscrupulous puppy mill breeders also have the opportunity to make a quick buck from this current trend.
+If anyone is selling a Cavapoo for much less than the average price then do your research.
+It’s a real possibility that the puppy will be very unhealthy and you will lose out on a lot of money and time in the long run.

-It is really important to meet the parents of the Cavapoo for a variety of reasons, but in this case it is particularly important to see his Poodle parent in order to gain an understanding of how big your Cavapoo will be.
-When he is a puppy it is quite difficult to tell whether he is going to be a small or medium sized dog, so if this is an important factor for you ask to see the Poodle parent’s registration certificates.
+It is really important to meet the parents of the Cavapoo for a variety of reasons.
+When it comes to size, it’s particularly important to see his Poodle parent in order to gain an understanding of how big your Cavapoo will be.
+During the puppy stage, it’s quite difficult to tell whether your pup will be a small or medium-sized dog.
+If this is an important factor for you ask to see the Poodle parent’s registration certificates.

 As Family Pets

-- The Cavapoo is a sweet soul who craves human attention.
+- Cavapoos are sweet dogs who craves human attention.

 - He should be placed with a family who will not leave him alone for too long.